bparanj/crystal/programming/rails/reading-guidelines.md

 253. Resist the temptation to beautify foreign code to your coding standards; gratuitous formatting changes create divergent code bases and hinder organized maintenance.
 254. Program pretty-printers and editor syntax coloring can make source code more readable.
 255. The program cdecl will translate inscrutable C and C++ type declarations into plain English (and vice versa).
-256. You can gain valuable insight on how the program operates by actually executing it.
+256. You can gain valuable insight on how the program operates by ly executing it.
 257. System call, event, and packet tracing tools can improve your understanding of a program's operation.
 258. Execution profilers let you target your optimization efforts, verify your input data coverage, and analyze the operation of algorithms.
 259. Look for lines that are never executed to find weaknesses in your test coverage and amend your test data.